TeachersFirst - Featured Sites: Week of May 27, 2012

 GradesK to 12

 In the ClassroomRefer your class to this list for multicultural reading and reports.
 If you have any ESL/ELL students from these areas, they may enjoy reading literature from (or about) their homeland.
 Challenge students to read one of the books on this list and research the location.
 Have cooperative learning groups create a mash-up map using one of the many TeachersFirst Edge Tools reviewed here.
-Some tool suggestions are (click on the tool name to access the review): Google My Maps, Adobe Spark in K-12, StoryMap JS, Renderforest, and Genially.
+Some tool suggestions are (click on the tool name to access the review): Google My Maps, Adobe Creative Cloud Express for Education, StoryMap JS, Renderforest, and Genially.

 GradesK to 12